Markell Jones

-Markell A. Jones (born September 26, 1996) is an American former college football running back for the Purdue Boilermakers.
+Markell A. Jones (born September 26, 1996) is an American former college football player who was a running back for the Purdue Boilermakers.
 He rushed for 72 yards and a touchdown on twelve carries (6.0 yards per carry) in his first college game on September 6, 2015.

 Early life

 A native of Columbus, Indiana, Jones attended Columbus East High School in that city.
 As a high school junior in 2013, he rushed for over 2,600 yards and 42 touchdowns while helping Columbus East to a state championship.
 On June 24, 2014, Jones committed to playing football at Purdue University with an announcement on Twitter.
 Jones stated, "Just because there's no other place, another school that is better for me than Purdue."
 Jones also announced his plans to enroll at Purdue in January, 2015.
 As a high school senior in 2014, he rushed for a state record of 3,565 yards and 60 touchdowns and completed two passes for 80 yards and two touchdowns.
 Jones' record-shattering year concluded with the winning of the Indiana Mr. Football Award.